It's not just a book

 VARIATION - TWO

-she arrived like a memory he’d never lived
+she came to him like a memory he never had

 VARIATION - THREE